ai-hero/moments-tools/server/app/moments/README.md

 # Moments
 Moments is a library that introduces a structured definition language, called Moment Definition Language (MDL), to represent agent observations in order to feed them and complete them with an LLM.
+The motivation here is that the `prompt-->completion` paradigm in LLM could be used as a "brain process" of an agent.
+If we can get to represent the world that the agent observes, we can use an LLM to autocomple what happens next.
+With this new MDL we can capture one agent's observations about the world that may include its own thoughts, contexts, actions it performs, instructions, and also other participants - one or more users or agents.
 MDL is specifically designed for agents to capture and structure their observations of events and interactions in real life or online environments.
 The goal is to represent these observations in a clear and easy-to-understand format, which can be utilized in a wide range of scenarios such as face-to-face interactions, online conversations, or real-world events by providing it at any time to an LLM to get its completion.

 # Moment Definition Language (MDL) Documentation
 ## Overview